Is it illegal to sleep in my car?

 How can I avoid driving tired?

-It’s true what the signs say, tiredness can kill.
-Follow these tips to stay safe and aware when driving:
+It’s true what the signs say: tiredness can kill.
+Follow these tips to stay safe while driving:

 - Get a good night’s sleep before a long drive